Introduction

 Escaping

-If an argument value is a string that must literally start with a $ (and should not be interpreted as a JSONPath), it must be escaped with a backslash: \$.
-For example "$100" is treated as an invalid JSONPath. "\$100" is interpreted as the literal string "$100".
+If an argument value is a string that must literally start with a $ (and should not be interpreted as a JSONPath), it MUST be escaped with a backslash: \$.
+For example, "\$100" is interpreted as the literal string "$100".

 Execution logic

-A pipeline request is an array of invocations.
-Each invocation is an object with the following keys:
+A pipeline request is a JSON object with the following keys:

 Example pipeline request